ustaxcourt/ef-cms/__10102-notes-delete-when-finished.md

 *Question*: When should we enable/disable "Save as Draft" button?
 *Answer*: Always leave it enabled per Chris + UX.

 *Question*: What should the order title be?
 Same as docket entry description?
+Apart from being displayed above the PDF preview, what is the purpose of the docket entry description field?
 *Answer*: ??

 *Question*: If a case is stricken from the trial session, should "it is further" be displayed conditionally if there are additional fields?